Pixies (film)

-Pixies is an 2015 animated fantasy feature film released by Arcana Studio.
+Pixies is a 2015 Canadian animated fantasy feature film released by Arcana Studio.
 It is based on the 2012 graphic novel of the same name.
 Pixies is written, produced and directed by Sean O'Reilly, the author of the graphic novel, who was nominated for the 2016 Leo Awards for best Direction in an Animation Program for his work on the film.